-E.12.4 Waste Disposal Sites
+E.12.5 Waste Disposal Sites

-- No use of a property identified as a waste disposal site may be approved within the past 25 years.
-Approval for use of lands within an identified waste disposal site will be required from the Ministry of the Environment, Conservation and Parks under Section 46 of the Environmental Protection Act.
+- Approval for use of lands within an identified waste disposal site will be required from the Ministry of the Environment, Conservation and Parks under Section 46 of the Environmental Protection Act.
 This approval will be obtained prior to the approval of any amendment to this Plan or the implementing zoning by-law. - 2.
 The satisfactory verification of suitable environmental site condition in accordance with this Plan will be required as a condition of approval for planning applications on lands containing or affected by former or current waste disposal sites. - 3.
 Update the Zoning By-law to restrict development of new uses or new or enlarged buildings or structures on lands within the Waste Disposal Area of Influence.
-As an alternative, all lands within the assessment area shall be subject to a Holding provision in the implementing zoning by-law.
-The removal of a Holding provision permitting the development of any new use or new or enlarged buildings or structures within the assessment area shall not occur until the approval authority is satisfied that all of the studies required have been completed and the lands are acceptable to permit the proposed development. - 4.
-Proposed development within the influence area, as determined by Provincial Land Use Compatibility Guidelines or through site specific study, of all waste management facilities shall demonstrate that the solid waste disposal site will not have any unacceptable adverse effects on the proposed development and will not pose any risks to human health and safety.
+As an alternative, all lands within the assessment area will be subject to a Holding provision in the implementing zoning by-law.
+The removal of a Holding provision permitting the development of any new use or new or enlarged buildings or structures within the assessment area will not occur until the approval authority is satisfied that all of the studies required have been completed and the lands are acceptable to permit the proposed development.

+4. Proposed development within the influence area, as determined by Provincial Land Use Compatibility Guidelines or through site specific study, of all waste management facilities will demonstrate that the solid waste disposal site will not have any unacceptable adverse effects on the proposed development and will not pose any risks to human health and safety.

-E.12.5 Development in Proximity to Rail Facilities
+E.12.6 Development in Proximity to Rail Facilities